dyutimoybiswas/microcontroller-projects/Color Generator/readme.txt

-Project to control on-board RGB LEDs on Tiva C from an android application.
+Project demonstrating color generation using RGB LEDs with the help of IoT.

-Values are entered by the user corresponding to red, green or blue in the application.
+RGB values entered by the user in the application are conveyed to Tiva C microcontroller via ESP32 and colors are created using on-board RGB LEDs configured as PWM generators.
-The values are communicated to Tiva C from ESP32 via UART.
+Values are transferred from ESP32 to Tiva C using UART.
-Based on the values, Port F PWM is configured and the desired color is generated.
+RGB options are limited to (val1) and (val2) for accuracy.